 A data science workflow defines the phases (or steps) in a data science project.
-Using a well-defined data science workflow is useful in that it provides a simple way to remind everyone on a team of the work to be done to do a data science project.
+Using a well-defined data science workflow is useful in that it provides a simple way to remind all data science team members of the work to be done to do a data science project.

-One way to think about the benefit of having a well-defined data science workflow is that your project’s workflow is like a set of guardrails to help you plan, organize, and implement your data science project.
+One way to think about the benefit of having a well-defined data science workflow is that it is like a set of guardrails to help you plan, organize, and implement your data science project.

 - One workflow used within a data science course at Harvard

 - Three workflows defined within blogs where they discuss their specific workflow used

 - Two more well-known frameworks used by numerous teams.